Dylan James Brock

 Ultimately the feelings found at the periphery of these sketches draw the eye and make it impossible to look away.
 In the stories, one finds passion through pressure, pressure that cracks the surface of these stories enough to see into their centers.
 In “Samuel John is Indignant,” Ms. Davis writes a vivid description of a wounded man’s surroundings as he suffers to end a piece.
 Where another writer might have sought closure through cloying sentimentality, Ms. Davis uses this description to imply emotion.
 In this way, she leads her readers to water rather than pouring it down throat after throat.

 The greatest accomplishment of Davis’s fiction is its apt diction and tight style.
 Syntax offers powerful tools for crafting emotional responses and Ms. Davis is elegant enough to do this in her collected stories so often that, a few stories in, it can be taken for granted.
 The profluence of a run-on sentence in “Happy Memories” illustrates just how powerful sentence structure can be for evoking emotional response:

-“I can see the things I do with another person, and with a feeling of warmth toward that person and with a person who will want to have me in his or her family to make a good happy memory, while the things I do alone and definitely with a feel for ambition, or pride, or power, even if they are good themselves, will not make a good, happy memory.”
+“I can see that the things I do with another person, and with a feeling of warmth toward that person, and with a person who will want to have me in his or her happy memory may make a good happy memory, while the things I do alone and especially with a feeling of ambition, or pride, or power, even if they are good in themselves, will not make a good happy memory.”